Social security contributions

 The partial amendment of the Law included new categories of taxpayers subject to tax a different tax rate as follows:

-- individuals, legal bodies and entities for payments performed via the national financial system either in foreign currency, cryptocurrencies or crypto assets other than those issued by the Bolivarian Republic of Venezuela.
-The applicable rate for these cases, which is to be established by the Executive Branch, may range from 2% to 8%.
-In accordance with the amendment transition provisions the has been set forth in 3%;
+- Individuals, legal bodies, and entities for payments performed via the national financial system either in foreign currency, cryptocurrencies, or crypto assets other than those issued by the Bolivarian Republic of Venezuela: The applicable rate for these cases, which is to be established by the Executive Branch, may range from 2% to 8%.
+In accordance with the amendment transition provisions, the rate has been set forth at 3%.

-- individuals, legal bodies and entities for payments to Special taxpayers either in foreign currency, cryptocurrencies or crypto assets other than those issued by the Bolivarian Republic of Venezuela, without mediation of financial institutions.
-The applicable rate for these cases, which is to be established by the Executive Branch, may range from 2% to 20%.
-In accordance with the amendment transition provisions the has been set forth in 3%.
+- Individuals, legal bodies, and entities for payments to Special taxpayers either in foreign currency, cryptocurrencies or crypto assets other than those issued by the Bolivarian Republic of Venezuela, without mediation of financial institutions: The applicable rate for these cases, which is to be established by the Executive Branch, may range from 2% to 20%.
+In accordance with the amendment transition provisions, the rate has been set forth at 3%.

 The Administrative Ruling SNAT/2022/000013, published in the Official Gazette N° 42,339 dated 17 March 2022, provides for the designation of special taxpayers as collection agents of the tax for payments received in foreign currency, cryptocurrencies, or crypto assets other than those issued by the Bolivarian Republic of Venezuela without mediation of the financial system (see the Significant developments section).